Call for papers

 • Conference: Thursday, November 14 to Sunday, November 17

 Extended submission deadline: For full papers and discussion papers we offer a re-submission slack of exactly one week.
-If a paper is submitted by the first deadline, it will be possible to submit updated versions of the paper until Midnight June 28.
-Papers that are not first submitted by June 21, or that are not reasonably complete at that time, will not be considered.
+If the meta-information of the paper (authors, title, abstract, keywords, and submission topics) is submitted by the first deadline, it will be possible to submit updated versions of the paper until Midnight June 28.
+Papers for which meta-information is not first submitted by June 21 will not be considered.

 Special Author Notes